Zasilkovna/WooCommerce/packetery/readme.txt

 == Changelog ==
 = 1.0.1 =
 * Fixed: corrected count of orders in filtering links.
-* Bugfix: save carrier's maximum weight correctly as float.
+* Fixed: save carrier's maximum weight correctly as float.
-* Bugfix: carrier name input width css rule to cover all carriers.
+* Fixed: carrier name input width css rule to cover all carriers.
+* Fixed: pickup point id will be stored as a string, because external carriers may require it.

 = 1.0.0 =
 * Initial version